jamsturg/sturgtrader/README.md

 ## Freqtrade Integration

-SturgTrader can be integrated with your existing Freqtrade trading strategies.
+To The Bank can be integrated with your existing Freqtrade trading strategies.
 Here's how:

 1. Ensure your Freqtrade instances are properly configured with entry_pricing and exit_pricing parameters.
 2. Use Docker to manage your Freqtrade instances.
-3. Connect the SturgTrader backend to your Docker-based Freqtrade instances.
+3. Connect the To The Bank backend to your Docker-based Freqtrade instances.

 ## Troubleshooting